 - Premixed insulin contains a combination of short, long, and intermediate-acting insulin that keeps the blood sugar levels in range during and after meals and even when you’re not eating or in between meals.

 Insulin is often mixed to avoid administering two separate injections hence beneficiary for the patient.
 Using two types of insulin is more effective in keeping the blood glucose within normal range, and has a longer period of effectiveness.
 When mixing insulin in a single syringe, the doctor would usually prescribe one clear, rapid, and short-acting and a cloudy, long, or intermediate-acting insulin.

-Always remember to draw up clear insulin first to cloudy insulin to prevent contamination of clear insulin vial with the cloudy one, since it can affect the action of the medication.
+Always remember to draw up clear insulin first rather than the cloudy insulin to prevent contamination of the clear insulin vial with the cloudy one, since it can affect the action of the medication.
 Mixed insulin should be administered 15-20 minutes after mixing for maximum effectivity.